TheEpic0ne/HelpDatblockCom/docs/datearth.md

 Diplomacy is critical.
 As a mayor, diplomacy can be the difference between your town remaining independant, within a friendly nation, or occupied by an expansionistic empire.
 As a king, diplomacy can be the difference between your nation succeeding, and its annihilation.

 #### Do not remove guards while the town is under siege
 As a mayor, while your town is under siege, do not remove guards by any means.
 If this occurs, a siege-point penalty will be applied.

-#### Do not remove soldiers while sieges are in progress
 As a king, while you OR your allies have in-progress sieges, do not remove soldiers by any means.
 If this occurs, a siege-point penalty will be applied at each of the sieges.

 ## Economy